B0hrer/thinkpad-x1c5-hackintosh/README.md

 Disclaimer for Wifi:
 Getting built-in Wifi working is possible by replacing the card with a BCM94352z.
 While this is working and I tried myself I face the problem that even though it's working in MacOS, Windows is unable to find Wifi networks.
-I mainly use Windows 10 as my main OS for university, so for the rare occasions I want/ need to run OSX a TP-Link Wifi dongle comes into play.
+I mainly use Windows 10 as my main OS for university, so for the rare occasions I want/ need to run OSX a TP-Link Wifi dongle does the trick.